dev-cubosquare/coding-guidelines/readme.md

 1. Don't use reset but if you want use normalize.css instead.

 1. Use media queries to create responsive designs that adapt to different screen sizes.
+There is no pre-defined breakpoints, you can define breakpoints according to design.

 1. Avoid using `!important` unless absolutely necessary.
 It can make the code difficult to maintain and override.